 Founded by three former Activision workers, Greg Fischbach, Jim Scoroposki, and Robert Holmes, in New York in 1987, the name of the company was chosen to place them alphabetically ahead of Activision on release listing — something Activision themselves had previously done to get ahead of Atari.

-In 2006, another company acquired Acclaim's name and logo and called itself "Acclaim Games," acting as a publisher of MMORPGs such as BOTS, 9Dragons and The Chronicles of Spellborn.
+In 2006, former Activision CEO Howard Marks acquired Acclaim's name and logo and used them to start a new company, called "Acclaim Games," acting as a publisher of MMORPGs such as BOTS, 9Dragons and The Chronicles of Spellborn.
 In May 2010, Acclaim Games was purchased by Playdom, which later was acquired by Disney in July.
 The new company operated for four years before Disney decided to bury the Acclaim name for good.
 In August, the company ceased operations a second time on August 26, 2010.

 A good majority of Acclaim's IPs are now held by Canadian-based publisher Throwback Entertainment.
 However, only time will tell if any new installments for these games will be released.

-Games published/developed by Acclaim in its first incarnation:
+Games published/developed by Acclaim in its first incarnation:<!—index—>

 - Aggressive Inline

 - Batman & Robin (Play Station version)

 - Burnout (first two games only)